Trump on Democratic debate: 'BORING'

 He has now brought in $36 million for Trump Victory since formally launching his campaign a week ago in Florida.

-Trump advisers see former Vice President Joe Biden as Trump’s biggest threat among the Democrats.
-Trump frequently gets in digs at Biden, who will debate on Thursday night.

-“Biden is a lost soul,” Trump said during the Fox Business Network interview.
-“He’s changing his views rapidly.”

-Reporting by Steve Holland; Editing by Colleen Jenkins and Jonathan Oatis
+Reporting by Steve Holland and Roberta Rampton, additional reporting by Elizabeth Culliford; Editing by Colleen Jenkins and Jonathan Oatis